|

 Whenever I craved Chinese takeout during my many years in New York, I frequently ordered Chinese eggplant in garlic sauce.
 Every restaurant carried it on its menu, but it’s much harder to find this delectably tender dish down south, where I now live.

-Many people dislike eggplant, with bland flavor, bitterness, and a spongy texture the most common complaints I hear.
+Many people dislike eggplant, with bland flavor, bitterness, and a spongy texture being the most common complaints I hear.
 But I think eggplant just needs a little TLC to get the most from this strange-looking and oddly named vegetable.

 This eggplant happily drinks up soy sauce, rice vinegar, vegetable broth, ginger, and lots of garlic.
 And this recipe calls for Chinese eggplant, which is tender and sweeter than the standard American variety.